-Carbohydrates are associated with the mood-lifting neurotransmitter serotonin.
-So instead of trying to avoid them, eating the right kind of carbs can be a good choice when feeling down.
-Try to stay away from the sugary snack foods and go for fruits, vegetables, and foods high in fiber, and stick to whole-grain breads and other healthy carbohydrates.
+Eating carbohydrates triggers your brain to release the mood-lifting neurotransmitter serotonin.
+So instead of trying to avoid them, eating the right kind of carbs can be a good choice when you’re feeling down.
+Stick to whole-grain breads and other healthy carbohydrates.
+Try to stay away from the sugary snack foods, and go for:

 Several studies have shown that people who have deficient levels of vitamin D are more like to experience depression-related symptoms.
-While is unclear how much vitamin D is enough, what is clear is that the brain responds well to regular vitamin D intake, so it is a good idea to regularly eat foods like fish, tofu, and (of course) milk.
+You can get vitamin D from the sun, but you can also get it from your food.
+Make sure you regularly eat foods containing vitamin D, such as:

-While the many physical benefits of maintaining a balanced, healthy diet are well-known, what might not be as well know is how those same simple dietary tips can help to elevate mood, energy levels and an overall sense of well-being.
-When feeling depressed, or even negatively affected by a change in the seasons, knowing the right foods to eat can help to overcome those symptoms and keep depression at bay.
+The many physical benefits of maintaining a balanced, healthy diet are well-known.
+However, you may not know how those same simple dietary tips can help to elevate mood, energy levels, and an overall sense of well-being.
+When you’re feeling depressed, or even negatively affected by a change in the seasons, knowing the right foods to eat can help you overcome those symptoms and keep depression at bay.